**This blog has been updated as of November 2020**

 So who are these banks?

 In addition, some banks on this list are raking in fees for advising Enbridge on how to sell off certain assets in order to focus more on pipelines like Line 3.
-Citi, CIBC, and RBC have all helped Enbridge sell off natural gas and renewables assets since May 2018.
+Citi, CIBC, and RBC have all helped Enbridge sell off natural gas and renewable assets since May 2018.

 Where not hyperlinked, financial information is from Bloomberg Finance L.P.